juchankim/juchankim.github.io/_posts/2017-02-04-rasterizer.md

 <h3 align="middle">Part 2: Antialiasing triangles</h3>
-<p>First, it was important to implement get_pixel_color in drawrend.h in order to get a better color of a pixel by averaging colors of subpixels.
-So I iterate through each of the subpixels and total up the colors and divide it by the number of subpixels to get the average value.
+<p> To produce smoother edges instead of jagged lines, antialiasing is important.
+I used supersampling for antialiasing.
+First, it was important to implement get_pixel_color in drawrend.h in order to get a better color of a pixel by averaging colors of subpixels rather than just one color for each pixel.
+So I iterated through each of the subpixels and totaled up the colors and divide it by the number of subpixels to get the average value.
 <br/><br/>
 Then, the next step was to edit rasterize_triangle to support the subpixels.
 In Part I, it was just about filling the whole pixel by sampling the center of the pixel.
 However, this time we try to test each subpixel and see if it's inside the triangle or not.
 Then, I fill the color of the subpixel.
 After doing that for every subpixel within a pixel, we use get_pixel_color to get the average value of the total pixel for antialising.
-If there were a lot of jaggies in Part I, this is removed with blurring out the edges and getting a better shapes than before.
+If there were a lot of jaggies in Part I, this is removed with blurring out the edges (through averaging out the color) and getting a better shapes than before.
 Blurring out the edges of course does not eliminate the aliasing completely aas the high frequencies are hard to remove if fast changing.
 However, by supersampling, it gets rid of black and white distinctions between the changes and creates the grey area as well as a smooth transition among the changes by mediating/averaging the two distinct colors.
 <br/><br/>
 You can also see the smoothening effect in the photos below.
 The photo with sample rate 1 has a lot of jaggies but 16 one looks very smooth due to the blurring out the edges.
 </p>